PwC: Games grew 10% in 2020 and will grow 4.4% per year through 2025

 Managing the recovery isn’t going to be a cakewalk.
 Just as COVID-19 had an asymmetrical impact on the world, so, too, will the recovery be asymmetrical.
 The IMF estimates that income inequality increased more sharply in 2020 than in previous global crises, and in April 2021, it warned that the global recovery was uneven and fragile.

-Due in part to the varying speed of vaccine rollouts and the return to lockdown in some countries throughout the year, notably in India, there are wide differences in growth rates across territories.
+Due in part to the varying speed of vaccine rollouts and the return to lockdown in some countries throughout the year, notably in India, we see wide differences in growth rates across territories.

-As the world strains to return to a sense of normalcy, there are tensions between protecting populations and maintaining people’s economic and psychological well-being — including the freedom to enjoy collective entertainment and media experiences, PwC said.
+As the world strains to return to a sense of normalcy, tensions arise between protecting populations and maintaining people’s economic and psychological well-being — including the freedom to enjoy collective entertainment and media experiences, PwC said.
 The drive to return to enjoying live music and cinema is real.
 Over the Chinese New Year in February 2021, strong demand and limited supply caused cinema ticket prices to leap in some first-tier cities, helping push box-office revenue to a record for a single week of more than $929.6 million.
 Godzilla vs. Kong, which debuted in March 2021, has been a bona fide blockbuster, garnering $438 million in box-office revenues — $99 million in the U.S. and $339 million internationally as of June.

 But audiences’ urge to return to theatres will be tempered by residual fear of public gatherings.
 Meanwhile, some consumers will find themselves flush with cash after long periods of restrictions on their activities and working from home, though unemployment will persist in service industries that are struggling to recover, such as tourism and hospitality, PwC said.
 Within territories, high- and middle/lower-income earners face starkly varying prospects.